 In response to the Program's shift from a declining block price structure to an annual block structure, and in an effort to eliminate gaming opportunities, projects submitted to the Program will not be permitted to receive a REC price higher than the price available at the time of its initial submission to the Program (i.e., an application cannot be withdrawn and resubmitted in order to receive a higher REC price).
-In the case where a project has been continuously waitlisted, it will receive the REC price associated with the block of capacity to which the project is assigned.
+In the case

+Λd inetabl A RIC ck D rogram Cuidahaa d Hu ustabi CDIC CKI rogram aurae boe т where a project has been continuously waitlisted, it will receive the REC price associated with the block of capacity to which the project is assigned.